Tupidix/DogWalkApp/readme.md

 This app is built with Angular and Ionic.

-# The DogWalk Team
+# La Team Dogwalk

-This app was created by
+Cette app a été créé par

 [Tupidix](https://www.github.com/Tupidix)